gecko0307/dagon/README.md

 Dagon
 =====
 The goal of this project is to create a modern, easy to use, extensible 3D game engine for [D language](https://dlang.org/).
 Dagon is based on OpenGL 4.0 core profile.
-It works on Windows and Linux.
+It currently works on Windows and Linux.

 The engine is still under development and lacks many important features.
 It is currently not recommended to use Dagon in production due to API instability.
 Follow the development on [Trello](https://trello.com/b/4sDgRjZI/dagon-development-board) to see the priority tasks.